Scholarships and Funding

 For those graduates who take public interest or public sector jobs and have need-based educational debt, Stanford Law School will lend funds to eligible applicants to help meet their monthly educational loan payments.
 If the graduate remains for three or more years in qualifying public interest employment, a portion of the loans made by the Law School may be canceled.
 Up to 100% of funds loaned may be forgiven.

-For the latest terms of the Miles and Nancy Rubin Loan Forgiveness Program, visit the LRAP section.
+For the latest terms, please visit the LRAP section.